 If we decide to terminate an association’s recognition, we will:

-- write to the organisation providing reasons for the decision
+- write to the association providing reasons for the decision

 - include details of the termination on the List of recognised professional associations.

-If an organisation is not satisfied with our decision it may apply to have the decision reviewed by the Administrative Appeals Tribunal.
+If an association is not satisfied with our decision it may apply to have the decision reviewed by the Administrative Appeals Tribunal.